Gitchub-lab/Lunch_Order/README.md

 # Lunch_Order
 Lab1 Assignment done at SAIT

-C# Windows Application in ASP.NET 5.0
+Visual Studio 2019, C# Windows Application in ASP.NET 5.0

 This program is a Lunch Order form that accepts order of one Main Course with Add-on selections depending on Main Course selected.